Where did Montessori come from?

 Why don’t the children seem to be interacting with another very much?

 There is as much interaction as the children desire, but the tasks are so satisfying that, for these few hours a day, children want to master the challenges offered by them.
 Then they become happier and kinder—true socialization.
 Also, since concentration is protected above all, as all “work” is respected, children learn early on not to interrupt someone who is concentrating.

 Who accredits or oversees Montessori schools?

 Unfortunately no one body can accredit the Montessori element of schools.
 There are thousands of Montessori schools in the world, but the word “Montessori” is not legally protected and can be used by anyone.
 This has allowed some less-than-authentic schools to tarnish the Montessori name here in the USA.
 An authentic Montessori school should be affiliated with either Association Montessori Internationale (AMI-USA) or American Montessori Society (AMS).
-Montessori School of Fort Myers is affiliated with AMS.
+Montessori School of Fort Myers is accredited with AMS.
 Parents considering placing a child in a Montessori school should ask about the school’s affiliation(s).

 Parents can carefully research and observe a classroom in operation in order to choose an authentic Montessori school for their child.

 Why does a Montessori education cost more than a traditional education?

 At the 0 – 6 years level, Montessori education is often more expensive than traditional preschools because of three reasons.
 First, we pay our teachers well as Montessori credentialed teachers must have a bachelors degree and a Montessori credential (usually take 1-3 years to obtain).
 You can be comforted by the fact that your child’s teacher is highly educated.
 Second, materials are designed specifically for the Montessori environment and more expensive than traditional materials.
 Third, Montessori classrooms typically have low student to teacher ratios resulting in higher payroll expense.
 In education, as all other services, quality comes at a price and you get what you pay for.